techking11/techking11/README.md

-# 👋 Hi, I'm Nay Myo Aung!
+# 👋 Hi, I'm Nay Myo Aung

 I am a **Full Stack Developer** with a passion for creating efficient and user-friendly web applications.
 With a background in **Frontend** and **Desktop Development**, I am dedicated to building scalable and robust solutions.

+I am a problem solver, team player, and self-starter who values quality, innovation, and continuous improvement.
+I look forward to connecting and working on challenging opportunities.

 Feel free to explore my work and connect with me!